 Oswald Avery was a scientist working at the Rockefeller Institute for Medical Research from 1913 onward.
 In the 1930s, he concentrated his research on a bacterial species called Streptococcus pneumoniae.
-In the 1940s, using these bacteria, he devised an experiment that proved that bacteria without capsules could be "transformed" into bacteria with capsules by the addition of material from a capsulated strain.
+In the 1940s, using these bacteria, he devised an experiment, known as the Avery experiment, that proved that bacteria without capsules could be "transformed" into bacteria with capsules by the addition of material from a capsulated strain.

 Frederick Griffith's Work

 He also noticed that in England in 1928 [see ref 1 para 3] another scientist, Frederick Griffith, had managed to produce disease in mice using a live non-capsulated strain.
 Griffith's mechanism involved injecting mice with a live non-capsulated strain as well as a heat-killed capsulated strain.
-Using Griffith's work as a basis, Avery decided to figure out what was passing into the harmless non-capsulated strain from the dead capsulated strain.
+Using Frederick Griffith's work as a basis, Avery decided to figure out what was passing into the harmless non-capsulated strain from the dead capsulated strain.

 Testing the Substance

 Both of these tests pointed towards DNA being the transforming substance, and not protein.
-Finally, they treated the substance with enzymes that break down DNA called DNAses, enzymes that break down RNA called RNAses and enzymes that break down proteins.
+Finally, they treated the substance with enzymes that break down DNA called DNAses, enzymes that break down RNA called RNAses, and enzymes that break down proteins.
 The substance also had a molecular weight consistent with DNA and reacted positively to the Dische diphenylamine test, which is specific for DNA.

 Geneticists of the time thought that genes were made of protein, and therefore that information was carried by protein.
-Avery and his colleagues used their experiment to posit that DNA was the genetic material of the cell, but also noted in their paper that it was possible that some other substance attached to the DNA, and not detected by their experiment, was the transforming substance.
+Avery and his colleagues used the Avery experiment to posit that DNA was the genetic material of the cell, but also noted in their paper that it was possible that some other substance attached to the DNA, and not detected by their experiment, was the transforming substance.